tfdsoft/famidash/CONTRIBUTING.md

 You can, however, add new songs easily in FamiStudio to merge 2 diverging branches.

 OPEN THE MODULE IN **DN-FT 0.5.0.1 OR NEWER**.
-0.5.0.0 BREAKS SHIT
+0.5.0.0 BREAKS SHIT DO NOT USE FamiStudio 4.4.0 OR 4.4.1.
+ITS DPCM EXPORTS ARE DIFFERENT. **USE FamiStudio 4.4.2** OR GREATER.

 .dnm modules are imported into FamiStudio after they're done, so **do not use unsupported by FS effects** (full list [here](https://famistudio.org/doc/import/#famitracker-text-or-binary))